yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 10 HP,  12 STR, 14 DEX, 15 WIL, elongated claws (d6), jagged teeth (d8)
 - Appear as gray-skinned, translucent humanoids with long snouts full of large, ugly teeth.
 Cannot interact with the world while in spirit form.
 - Can leap into the living to wreak havoc among the living.
 Grows more powerful the longer it maintains a bodily presence.
-- Critical damage: target is immobilized.
-If the body is not healed via a ritual prayer _or_ burned, the victim will become a host for the Dybbuk.
+- Critical damage: target is immobilized and unconscious.
+If the body is not healed via a ritual prayer, the victim becomes a host for the Dybbuk.

 ### Root Witch
 8 HP, 9 STR, 16 DEX, 14 WIL, tuber-fingers (d6)